Laltluangliana Khiangte

-Laltluangliana Khiangte is a Mizo academic, playwright and poet of Mizo literature.
+Latluangliana Khiangte is a Mizo academic, playwright and poet of Mizo literature.
 He was the principal of the Serampore College and a former professor at Pachhunga University College and the North Eastern Hill University.
 He is presently serving as the senior most professor at the Department of Mizo at Mizoram University.
 He is a recipient of the Pu Buanga Award, the highest literary award of the Mizo Academy of Letters.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2006, for his contributions to Indian literature.